 In every consideration for jurisdictional change, the Commission is required to look at the existing and proposed service providers within an area.
-Current County service providers within the reorganization areas include: San Bernardino County Fire Protection District and its Valley Service Zone, County Service Area 120, County Service Area SL-1 and County Service Area 70 (multi-function entity).
-In addition, the following entities overlay the reorganization area: Chino Basin Water Conservation District, Monte Vista Water District, Inland Empire Resource Conservation District, Rancho Cucamonga Fire Protection District, City of Upland, Cucamonga Valley Water District, Metropolitan Water District of Southern California and Inland Empire Utilities Agency.
+Current County service providers within the reorganization areas include: San Bernardino County Fire Protection District and its Valley Service Zone (San Antonio Heights area only), County Service Area 120 (Area #2 only), County Service Area SL-1 (San Antonio Heights area only) and County Service Area 70 (multi-function entity).
+In addition, the following entities overlay the reorganization area: Chino Basin Water Conservation District, Monte Vista Water District, Inland Empire Resource Conservation District, Rancho Cucamonga Fire Protection District (Area #2 only), City of Upland, Cucamonga Valley Water District, Metropolitan Water District of Southern California and Inland Empire Utilities Agency.

-The only entity that is directly affected by this reorganization is the County's Mosquito and Vector Control Program, which is the entity that currently provides the service to the area.
+The only entity that is directly affected by this reorganization is the County's Mosquito and Vector Control Program, which is the entity that currently provides the service to the proposal areas.
 However, as identified in email correspondence from its Interim Program Manager (included as Attachment #4 to this report), the County fully supports the annexation and the financial aspects related to this proposal.